nest/nest-simulator/doc/basics.rst

     # Simulate network providing a specific timeframe.
     nest.Simulate(time_in_ms)

-.. seealso:: :doc:`Part 1: Neurons and simple neural networks <tutorials/part-1-neurons-and-simple-neural-networks>` or the One Neuron Example to try it out yourself.
+.. seealso:: :doc:`PyNEST Tutorial Part 1: Neurons and simple neural networks <tutorials/part-1-neurons-and-simple-neural-networks>` or the :doc:`One Neuron Example </examples/one_neuron>` to try it out yourself.

 .. note:: Properties of objects in NEST are generally in the form of dictionaries {key : value}.
 Function calls typically return dictionary or lists of dictionaries.